Lee Seamster: Chancery Judge

 Following reform of the Arkansas judiciary, Lee Seamster was appointed as chancery judge of the newly created 13th Chancery Court on February 20, 1925.
 The court's district included Washington Benton, Carroll and Madison Counties.
 He won a six-year term the following year in an unopposed election, and was also unopposed in 1930 and 1936.
 He would hold the position until voluntary retirement in 1943.
 During his tenure, Seamster adjudicated thousands of cases, including many involving financial institutions, highways, and business transactions between farmers and ranchers.
 The cases represented a microcosm of the larger issues plaguing the state at the time, which often saw banks run insolvent and did not have a highway fund.

 Seamster's political profile quickly grew during his judgeship.
 He actively supported Governor Harvey Parnell in 1928 and 1930, and considered a run for governor himself in early 1932.
 Seamster was even mentioned as a "probable candidate" by local newspapers.
 Seamster elected against running, instead managing Dwight H. Blackwood's failed campaign for the Democratic gubernatorial nomination.
 Ultimately, Junius Marion Futrell of Northeast Arkansas, a longtime chancery judge and former state representative in his own right, won the Democratic nomination and 1932 election.
 Seamster became co-chairman of the Democratic Party of Arkansas, splitting the state's 75 counties equally with A.L.
 Hutchins of Forrest City and Grover Owens of Little Rock.

 Following the death of Arkansas Supreme Court Associate Justice Turner Butler in 1938, rumors of Governor's Carl E. Bailey appointment to fill the position crossed the state.
 Political friends in the Democratic party were the heavy favorite, including Seamster, and even Bailey himself resigning as governor to take the position.
 The Washington County Bar Association and county officials sent a telegram to the governor recommending Seamster.
-Governor Bailey instead appointed William Robert Donham to fill the remainder of the term.
+Governor Bailey instead appointed William R. Donham to fill the remainder of the term.

 Following retirement, Seamster entered private practice from the Eason Building at 100 West Center in Fayetteville on the Fayetteville Square.
 Seamster campaign manager in the Arkansas 3rd district for J. William Fulbright's successful 1944 Senate campaign, running the campaign's Fayetteville headquarters.
 In 1947, he was extremely well respected in the legal and political communities, described as "one of the most capable attorneys in the State of Arkansas" and "Mr. Seamster possesses a stateman's grasp of affairs and ever keeps pace with the best thinking men of the age".
 Seamster was a prolific jurist, hearing 16,001 cases, with only 141 of his cases being appealed, and only 33 of those being reversed upon appeal.